REGISTER TODAY!

 11:30 a.m. — Funder Fishbowl Conversation: Pushing Beyond the Chaos: Strategies to Advance Resilient and Prosperous Places

-Our funder moderator will set the context for the conversation and invite three funder discussion starters to describe some of their work and strategies advancing resilient, sustainable and prosperous places to meet this moment.
+Our funder moderator will set the context for the conversation and invite three funder discussion starters to describe some of their work and strategies advancing resilient, sustainable, and prosperous places to meet this moment.
 The fishbowl will give attendees a sense of who is in the room and the varied strategies that funders are pursuing.
 We’ll use prompting questions to ask funders to touch on some key issues identified by our planning committee.
 The moderator will invite other funders to join the circle and share their work or react to what they have heard, as the initial group rotates out.
 We will encourage those new to philanthropy or to our working groups to share what is top of mind for them coming into this meeting and to dive into the fishbowl.

 12: 45 p.m. — Community Leaders Panel: Grounding for our Site Visits

 Community leaders on this panel will share their work and tee up the context for the afternoon site visits.
-We’ll hear what issues are motivating and mobilizing grassroots organizing, movement building, community leadership right now.
-How are groups pivoting/adjusting in face of major federal budget cuts and policy retrenchment?

 1:30 p.m. — Depart for Cleveland Site Visits